christianspecht/missilesharp/readme-full.md

 ---

+## How to build

+Run `build.bat` in the main folder.
+This will create a new folder named `release` with the compiled assembly.

+---

 ### Acknowledgements

 Thanks to [Chris Dance](https://github.com/codedance) for [the inspiration to this](https://github.com/codedance/Retaliation), especially his blog post [Who broke the build?](http://www.papercut.com/blog/chris/2011/08/19/who-broke-the-build/) which made me want to buy my own missile launcher and write a library for it.